viridia/quill_v1/README.md

 constructing reactive user interfaces, similar to frameworks like React and Solid, but built on a foundation of Bevy ECS state management.

+Quill is an experimental library which borrows ideas from a number of popular UI frameworks, including React.js, Solid.js, and Xilem.
+However, the way these ideas are implemented is quite different, owing to the need to build on the foundations of Bevy ECS.

-Currently in "proof of concept" phase.
+This project is in "proof of concept" phase.
 This means that nothing is set in stone yet.

 ## Getting started